Valien/ssh-certificate-demo/README.md

 5. Run `chmod +x copy_keys.sh` to make the shell script executable (needed for next step).
 6. Run `./copy_keys.sh`.
 This bash script will copy the certs, pub keys, set up a custom config file, and modify your `~/.ssh/known_hosts` file. **Note:** if you are `root` you might have to manually create the `/root/.ssh/` directory so that the script can write out the `config` file.
 Dig into the script for details on what it does if you are curious.
 The files will be added to your `/tmp/ssh_files` folder.
 There is no error checking in the bash script for this demo.
 In a production environment you would want your bash script to be a little more robust.
 7. Run `ssh -F /tmp/ssh_files/config app-node`.
 After a few seconds your terminal should drop into the `app_node`.
 You can also run `ssh -F /tmp/ssh_files/config -J bastion-node app-node` as another option.
 What this command does is leverage your `config` file to ProxyJump from the `bastion-node` to the `app-node`.
 If you want to see some verbose logging you can put in the `-vv` flag in the ssh command.
-9. Congrats!
+8. Congrats!
 You have successfully connected to a docker container via a bastion host leveraging SSH certificates!
-10. Type in `exit` to disconnect and `docker-compose down` to stop the running containers.
+9. Type in `exit` to disconnect and `docker-compose down` to stop the running containers.

 ### Tested On

-* OSX - Catalina, 10.15.7 - docker version 19.03.13
+* OSX - Big Sur, 11.5.2 - docker version 20.10.7 (August 2021)
-* Vagrant - Ubuntu 20.04 - docker verion 20.10.2
+* Vagrant - Ubuntu 20.04 - docker verion 20.10.2 (January/February 2021)

 ### Credits

 * Much of the inspiration came from multiple open-source repositories, blog posts, and gists of various ways of tackling this project.
 Google & StackOverflow are your friends. :)
+* Want to see more SSH cert awesomeness?
+Check out [Teleport](https://github.com/gravitational/teleport)!
+* Or our main site www.goteleport.com